 Engineer’s Tools

-Engineering allows for one to create technological devices.
-Such devices are non-magical items that are created with Engineer’s Tools, and are classified into groups, according to general type: bombs, firearms, gadgets, and constructs.
-Most engineering items that do not use ammunition deal concussive damage.
+Having proficiency in Engineer’s Tool allows you to craft technological devices.
+Such devices are non-magical items that are classified into one of four device types, according to general use and design: bombs, firearms, gadgets, and constructs.

-When designing an engineered item, the final cost, DC, and effects of the item depend entirely on the Rarity of the device (which is in turn influenced by how many Engineering Points invested).
-A character can invest a number of Engineering Points equal to the user’s Proficiency bonus (expertise does not apply to increase this maximum, nor can technological modifications alter it).
-A character may willingly spend less than their maximum engineering points to lower the cost (and thus the difficulty of resisting the device and the malfunction chance).

-It takes time appropriate to the device’s complexity to create.
-This rarity does not prevent the device from being infused as a normal item (such as a magic +1 firearm), but in that case it has rarity score for engineering and another for the infusion.
+Devices have rarity similar to infused items, which affect its initial traits, powers, malfunction rate (or chance for the device to not function as intended), and cost.
+A device’s engineering rarity is independent from its infusion rarity (therefore, you can infuse a boomstick, which is a common-quality device with an uncommon-quality +1 infusion to be a +1 boomstick).

+Crafting Devices

+Crafting a device costs the resources listed in the Item Creation Complexity and Cost Table (modified per type; such as x10 the price for a use-item like a firearm, or x25 for a creature).
+This can be paid in crafting materials that are harvested or in gold pieces (or other coin) in a settlement that can reasonably have the required materials.

 Creation.
 Creating a new technological device has a couple of steps one must follow.

 Determine Rarity

-When you choose to create a new device, you must first determine the starting Rarity (or Engineering Points invested).
+When you choose to create a new device, you must first determine the starting Rarity.
 This affects the base abilities of the device, such as damage dealt, firearm capacity, maximum spell level replicated, and malfunction rate.
-You must start from a rarity you can access.
-For example, a medium firearm that Rare in rarity (or EP 3), deals 4d6 points of damage on a successful attack, has the capacity of 4 bullets, and a malfunction rate of 1-3.
+You must start from a rarity you can access by your Proficiency Bonus.
+For example, a medium firearm that Rare in rarity deals 4d6 points of damage on a successful attack, has the capacity of 4 bullets, and a malfunction rate of 1-3.
+It requires a minimum Proficiency Bonus of 3 (and is thus EP 3).

 Apply Modifications (optional)